 Once the deal is under contract, sponsors shift their focus to due diligence.
 During this stage, sponsors must be incredibly thorough, leaving no stone unturned.
 It’s their job to find exactly what’s wrong with the property, update their assumptions, and adjust their business plan throughout, to ensure that their projections still work.

-Once the sponsors are sure that the deal is a solid investment, and that they can meet their projections with a reasonable level of certainty, the investment opportunity opens to potential investors.
+Once the sponsors are sure that the value add property is a solid investment, and that they can meet their projections with a reasonable level of certainty, the investment opportunity opens to potential investors.

 This is the point in the process when we typically send out a new deal alert, along with the investment summary.
-Following that, an investor webinar helps investors learn all about the deal from the sponsors themselves.
+Following that, an investor webinar helps investors learn all about the property’s untapped potential from the sponsors themselves.

 After commitments are made and funds are wired in, the deal is ready to close.
 And champagne corks are ready to be popped. ???

-The next phase in a value-add multifamily real estate syndication is the part where the value is actually added.
+The next phase in a value-add multifamily real estate syndication is the part where the value is actually added to the investment property.
 Often, the business plan calls for the renovations to start at full blast immediately upon closing.

-This starts with a transition of the property management team, if needed.
-Then, the renovations begin, most often with the vacant units.
+This starts with a transition of the property management team if needed.
+Operational enhancements are often a quick-win when it comes to reducing operational expenses, increasing efficiency, and thus, increasing the property’s net income.
+Then, the renovations begin, most often with the vacant units first.

 Based on the property and the business plan, renovations may also include exterior and common area renovations, such as updating light fixtures, adding a dog park, adding covered parking, cleaning up the landscaping, sprucing up the pool area, and more.